Additional domains FAQ

 There is no relationship.
 Domains and organizational units are just two different ways to organize your users.
 You add users to a domain to give them a common email address and account name.
 You add them to organizational units to give them access to different features and services.
 An organizational unit can include users from different domains and vice versa.
 For example, you might have a Marketing unit containing users from two domains.
 Learn more about organizational units.

-When you sign up for Google Apps, you provide a domain name that becomes the primary domain associated with your Google account.
+When you sign up for G Suite, you provide a domain name that becomes the primary domain associated with your Google Account.
 After that, you can add your other domains using your Google Admin console.
 You add the domain as either a separate domain or domain alias.
 In either case, you must own the domain name and verify your ownership.
 For instructions, see Add a domain or domain alias.

 Not at this time.
 Instead, we recommend that you choose the account that has the domain you want to use as your primary domain.
 Then remove the domains from your other accounts and add them to this one account.
 For details, see Merge domains from separate accounts.